amoghj98/ReYOLOv8/README.md

  python EventEncodingProfiler.py --folder "test_timing"
 ```

-The folder **${test_timing}** has the "csv" files resulting from our experiments.
+The folder **test_timing** has our experiments' "csv" files.

-To generate the csv files on your own setup, you can first download the sequence used for us through this link:
+To generate the csv files on your setup, you can first download the sequence used for us through this link:
 [Sequence for data format evaluation](https://drive.google.com/file/d/1Tuey6YnQsouGtM1bFNKk2WCRAGrsh1xM/view?usp=sharing)

-Then, you can generate the csv files running the following snippet of code
+Then, you can generate the csv files running the following code snippet.

 ```
 python EventEncodingProfilerRun.py --input_file $DAT --output $OUTPUT_FOLDER --format $FMT